 If you already know you want to focus on child psychology, then you might want to check out the rankings of graduate programs in child psychology (U.S. News and World Report also publishes an annual edition of best graduate programs).
 If you can get into an undergraduate college that you know has a great graduate program, then that will be valuable for you since it’s possible to do some networking and work up some advantages to help you be accepted to a program within the same school.
 (For example, you’ll be able to connect with child psychology professors that could help you along the way.)
 But that doesn’t mean you can’t transfer to a good graduate program from a different undergraduate school, either.

 Keep in mind that you don’t have to get into one of the best-ranked schools to be a success in your program of study.
 There are plenty of schools out there that have credible, solid psychology programs.
-The U.S. News doesn’t always have all the answers.
+When it comes to colleges and career choices, the U.S. News doesn’t always have all the answers.

 Lastly, I would suggest you check out the Occupational Outlook Handbook www.bls.gov/oco for statistics on the job outlook and salary ranges of psychologists and psychiatrists.
 The Handbook also gives a lot of great basic information about the nature of these positions, the pertinent work environments, and other good things to know before you pursue this specific career.